Umangvaghela/SchooleBellChat/README.md

 3) Docker

 #Installation
-1) Download code form git repository
-2) Use Docker command to set up server
-3) copy server link and paste on browser:
-4) Its Working

-#How Its Work
-Three Page
+1 ) Download code form git repository OR Sourece Code 2 ) Start Apache Server and MySQLI Server and Database 2 ) For MYSQLi Connection: Start With open Config File.
+3 ) Succesfuly database create after ( Register as Employee or Manager) 4 ) Only Managers are able to show search list functionality.

+Requirments & Secnerio:
-1) Registration
+1) Employee Registration
- --New Employee signUp by fill registration form( No DUPLICATE username)
+ --New Employee signUp by fill registration form( No DUPLICATE username) 2 ) Manager Registration
+New Manager signUp by fill registration form( No DUPLICATE username)
 2) Login
   --Login as CEO or Manager to check Employee Report
 3) Search List page